-The Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act require Colleges to give notice to the campus community about crimes that pose an ongoing threat to students and employees.
-The campus police comply with the "Timely Notification" clause of the Act.
+The Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act require colleges to give notice to the campus community about crimes that pose an ongoing threat to students and employees.
+The Campus Police comply with the "Timely Notification" clause of the Act.

-The Campus utilizes multiple mediums to disseminate information to students, staff and the College community.
-This includes Rave and Alertus mass notification, email, flat screen monitors, electronic tickers, web site, Facebook, Twitter, text messaging thru Tip Now, and an emergency PA system.
-MCC students, faculty and staff can sign up for RAVE Alerts mass notification for emergency alerts and timely notifications at www.getrave. com/login/mchenry.
+The Campus utilizes multiple mediums to disseminate information to students, staff, and the College community.
+This includes Rave and Alertus mass notification, email, flat screen monitors, electronic tickers, website, Facebook, Twitter, text messaging, and an emergency PA system.
+MCC students, faculty, and staff can sign up for RAVE Alerts, mass notification for emergency alerts, and timely notifications at www.getrave.com/login/mchenry.
 The above mediums serve to increase communication while reducing the likelihood and opportunity for unsafe activity on campus.